Mental model

 thumbnail_url | Optional[str] | None | Icon or thumbnail for the toolkit. |

-get_tool(name): returns the named tool or raises aRoomExceptionif it is not present.execute(context, name, arguments, optional attachment): validates input, invokes the tool, and returns a response.
+get_tool(name): returns the named tool or raises aRoomExceptionif it is not present.execute(context, name, input): validates the input content, invokes the tool, and returns a response.

 Toolkits emit OpenTelemetry spans out of the box, so MeshAgent can track who called a tool, how long it took, and what room it ran in.